How to buy bitcoins safely?

 Identity verification ( KYC ) : Completing the KYC strengthens mutual trust.
 Businesses are more likely to help you if you have a problem if your account is verified.

-How to buy bitcoins safely on the blockchain using a decentralized wallet
+How to buy Bitcoins safely on the blockchain using a decentralized wallet

 Some users believe that, even with all these guarantees, centralized exchanges remain a point of vulnerability.
 The fear of the operator defaulting or being exposed to a scandal is prompting some investors to turn to fully decentralized solutions.
 Buying bitcoins bitcoins "on the blockchain" means that you will hold your own private keys and that no one will be able to block your access to your funds.